acm-cui/website-cui2024/submit/papers.md

 ### **1. Prepare your paper**

-Submissions of research papers must be in English, in PDF format, anonymised using the[ CHI anonymization policy](https://chi2022.acm.org/for-authors/presenting/papers/chi-anonymization-policy/), and approximately **6,000-8,000 words** (including figures, tables, proofs, appendixes, and any other content excluding references and acknowledgments).
+Submissions of research papers must be in English, in PDF format, anonymised using the[ CHI anonymization policy](https://chi2024.acm.org/for-authors/presenting/papers/chi-anonymization-policy/ "CHI 2024 Anonymization Policy"), and approximately **6,000-8,000 words** (including figures, tables, proofs, appendixes, and any other content excluding references and acknowledgments).
 Submissions above 8,000 or below 5,000 words will be considered for desk rejection.
 Papers whose lengths are incommensurate with their contributions will be rejected.

 You must use the[ ACM LaTeX or Word templates](https://www.acm.org/publications/proceedings-template) to prepare your submission.
-We encourage the use of LaTeX and the official ACM template on[ Overleaf](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc).
-LaTeX users must employ the following document class for submission: `\documentclass[manuscript,screen,review,anonymous]{acmart}`.
+We encourage the use of LaTeX and the official ACM template on [Overleaf](https://www.overleaf.com/latex/templates/acm-conference-proceedings-primary-article-template/wbvnghjbzwpc).
+LaTeX users must employ the following document class for submission: <code>\documentclass[manuscript,screen,review,anonymous]{acmart}</code>.
 Word users must use[ the one-column submission template](https://authors.acm.org/proceedings/production-information/preparing-your-article-with-microsoft-word) and should be prepared to submit to TAPS _approximately one week earlier_ than the stated camera-ready deadline.

 ACM’s CCS concepts and keywords are not required for submission and peer review but are required if your paper is accepted and published by the ACM.

 ### **2. Submit your paper**

 You should submit your paper to the[ conference submission system]({{ "/submit/pcs/" | relative_url }} "CUI {{ site.conference.year }} submission system").
 You must include your title, abstract, author details, and an anonymised paper as a PDF.
-Please follow the[ SIGCHI Guide to an Accessible Submission](https://sigchi.org/conferences/author-resources/accessibility-guide/) to make your submission accessible for all users.
+Please follow the [SIGCHI Guide to an Accessible Submission](https://sigchi.org/conferences/author-resources/accessibility-guide/) to make your submission accessible for all users.

-Submitting your article to an ACM Publication acknowledges that you and your co-authors are subject to all[ ACM Publications Policies](https://www.acm.org/publications/policies).
+Submitting your article to an ACM Publication acknowledges that you and your co-authors are subject to all [ACM Publications Policies](https://www.acm.org/publications/policies).

 ### **3. Await reviews**